Description of the limitation and why it is relevant to address

 As a VIKTOR app developer, I would like the fields that are not visible to be empty or reset, so that other fields are not influenced by invisible fields.

-I think this is relevant for the VIKTOR platform because it will decrease the number of statements needed in visible
+I think this is relevant for the VIKTOR platform because it will decrease the number of statements needed in visible, increase the readability of the code and avoid unwanted visibility of fields.

 Example which shows the problem: